Ask about our RV Camping Availability for 2026

 Peaceful Kayaking

 Winter temperatures in Lake Havasu City aren’t nearly as cold as in the northern parts of the country.
 With highs of around 60° Fahrenheit and lows of 48° Fahrenheit, the lake surface remains ice-free, making kayaking possible.
-Kayak rentals offer both single and double kayaks, allowing you to paddle solo or with a loved one.
+Visitors can rent kayaks and other personal watercraft, such as jet skis, to explore the lake, with rental options available for both single and double kayaks, and enjoy many of the top water activities on Lake Havasu even in the cooler months.
 Explore vast swathes of the lake as you take in the tranquil scenic landscape.

 Go Off-Roading